Fenoemos/data-science-bootcamp-8/README.md

               Data Visualization, Statistics, Essential Machine Learning,
               Python, Looker Studio, Tableau Public)
 ```

-Let enjoy my data portfolio for a relative role to data.
+Let enjoy my data portfolio for a relative data role.

 **You can also find me on** https://www.linkedin.com/in/phattharachai-m/